 - 3. To filter the scans that appear on the page, apply a filter as described in Apply a Filter. - 4.
 To start a scan, see Start or Pause a Scan.

 Note: Pausing is not supported for web app scans.

-- 5. To view details for a scan: - a.
-Right-click the row for the scan.
+5 To view details for a scan:

 The View Web App Scan page appears.